Norwalk Criminal Lawyer

 Conn.
 Gen. Stat.
 Ann. § 53a-26 provides an informative definition of misdemeanor offenses as those for which individuals may receive sentences of incarceration that do not exceed one year.
 The statute further provides several classifications of misdemeanors and the maximum imprisonment applicable to each.
 As is the case in other jurisdictions, offenses in this classification are considered less serious than their felony counterparts.

 Felonies are crimes thought to be especially harmful to society and thus require more severe sanctions under Norwalk law.
 Felony penalties are set forth in Conn.
 Gen. Stat.
 Ann. § 53a-25.
 In addition to the expected penalties of incarceration, monetary fines and probationary supervision, criminal convictions can wreak very real havoc on the lives of the accused as well as those closest to them.

 From job loss, social stigma, online reputation damage, and interference with custodial arrangements pleading guilty in Norwalk to a criminal record can be a negative, life-altering occurrence from which it may be difficult to recover.
 That is why it is important to reference a Norwalk criminal lawyer as assistance.

 Criminal defense is a complicated area of the law in which the quality, quantity, and interpretation of evidence will always prove pivotal.
 If you are in the difficult position of facing serious allegations that could subject you to lengthy incarceration, expensive fines and more, a Norwalk criminal lawyer is prepared to fight for your rights.

 Because each type of criminal allegation calls for a specific sort of defense strategy, there is no substitute for the involvement of an experienced practitioner with a track record of securing successful results.
-Call today for a free consultation.
+Call today for a consultation.